 Financial risk Description of risk Management of risk and financial statement classification Equity price risk We are exposed to risk on our cash flow related to the settlement of equity settled share-based payment plans.
-At December 31, 2023, we had outstanding equity forward contracts with a fair value net liability of \$162 millior on BCE's common shares to economically hedge the cash flow exposure related to the settlement of equity settled share-based compensation plans A 5% increase (decrease) in the market price of BCE's common shares would result in a gain (loss) of \$29 million recognized in net earnings at December 31, 2023, with all other variables held constant.
-Changes in the fair value of these derivatives are recorded in the income statements in Other expense Refer to the following Fair value section for details on our derivative financial instruments.
-Longevity risk We are exposed to life expectancy risk on our post- employment benefit plans.
+A 5% increase (decrease) in the market price of BCE's common shares would result in a gain (loss) of \$29 million recognized in net earnings at December 31 2023, with all other variables held constant.
+Refer to the following Fair value section for details on our derivative financial instruments.
+At December 31, 2023, we had outstanding equity forward contracts with a fair value net liability of \$162 million on BCE's common shares to economically hedge the cash flow exposure related to the settlement of equity settled share-based compensation plans Changes in the fair value of these derivatives are recorded in the income statements in Other expense Longevity risk We are exposed to life expectancy risk on our post-employment benefit plans.
 The Bell Canada Pension Plan has an investment arrangement which hedges part of its exposure to potential increases in longevity, which covers approximately \$3 billion of post-employment benefit obligations